 FORSA provides employment opportunities for rural Egyptians by hiring youth as community health advocates and providing training and financial support for women to start their own microenterprises.

 Expanding and Sustaining Safe Abortion Services in Ghana, Mozambique and South Africa through the Safe Abortion Action Fund

 Pathfinder built upon existing efforts to expand and create sustainable safe abortion services in Ghana, Mozambique, and South Africa.
 The overarching goal of this project was to reduce maternal morbidity and mortality due to unsafe abortion.

 The APHIAplus (AIDS, Population and Health Integrated Assistance Plus) Nairobi-Coast program is a five-year flagship health services delivery program funded by USAID.

-Pathfinder works to support the Government of Mozambique in its efforts to increase demand for and use of family planning and reproductive health services in 16 districts of Maputo, Gaza, Inhambane, and Cabo Delgado provinces.
+Pathfinder works to support the Government of Mozambique to increase use of family planning and reproductive health services in 16 districts of Maputo, Gaza, Inhambane, and Cabo Delgado provinces.

 The project goal is to focus on young women of reproductive age and to increase contraceptive prevalence in Angola.
 National level objectives are addressed by assisting the government, MOH, and Luanda Provincial Health Directorate.

-The project is designed to increase quality of life at the household and community levels by improving health and nutritional status and advancing household economic viability
+SCIP is designed to increase quality of life at the household and community levels by improving health and nutritional status and advancing household economic viability.

 Flexible Family Planning, Reproductive Health, and Gender-Based Violence Services for Transition Situations Project